Our dedication to Sustainability and Quality Long-term Research

 Our faculty have been recognized by UGA for research, teaching, and public service and outreach with awards including the Creative Research Medal, the Josiah Meigs Teaching Professorship, the Richard B. Russell Teaching Award, and the Walter Barnard Hill Award.

 Sonia Altizer and her students have found that the practice of planting exotic milkweed to provide habitat for declining populations of monarch butterflies can have unintended consequences, enticing some of the butterflies to forego their long-distance migration and increasing the prevalence of disease among them.

-John Drake and his team developed a method to predict the course of the 2014 Ebola outbreak in Liberia, and are working on an early warning system for infectious disease outbreaks.
+John Drake and his team created the COVID-19 Portal to provide up-to-date information and analysis about the course of the pandemic, and are working on developing an early warning system for infectious disease outbreaks.